lwl1751/Liver-organ-manufacturing/README.md

 # LMDB: An Open Access Dataset of Experimental Parameters for Liver Manufacturing Extracted from Scientific Literature

-This repo contains the code and data for LMDB dataset, which extract Experimental Parameters for Liver Manufacturing Extracted from Scientific Literature.
+This repository contains the code and data for the LMDB dataset, which extracts experimental parameters for liver manufacturing from scientific literature.

 ## Features

 1. Literature screening.
 We collected relevant research literature from the Web of Science and PubMed databases using expert-curated search terms.
 The initial paper corpus was refined using GPT-4o-mini, a proprietary LLM with powerful summarization and classification capabilities, to exclude irrelevant publications.
 2. Candidate Generation.
 Identify possible entity sets from literature sentences to serve as candidates for the next stage.
 We compared three models: GPT-4o-mini, GLM-4-Chat and LLaMA3-8B-Instruct.
 The latter two models were fine-tuned on the training set.
 3. Template Completion.
 Experimental parameters were first identified from sentences to build an entity repository capturing all possible values for each entity, which was then mapped to a predefined JSON schema and generate structured experimental recordsWe compared our structured  pipeline with a direct extraction approach using GPT-4o-mini.

 ## Project Structure